ChangkunYe/MAPLS/README.md

     |--Places_LT_test.txt
     |--Places_LT_val.txt
 ```

-###Special Note on ImageNet
-It is recommended to prepare ImageNet dataset with:
+P.S It is recommended to prepare ImageNet dataset with:

 Extract the training data:
 ```